Summary of my debate with Jack Aaron (with some Reflections)

 Agreements:

--I agree that you can in principle create a definition of Information Metabolism which includes how the types act and change the environment, but we have to get into the logic and empirical evidence of the interpretations to see whether they are interpreting correctly based on other accurate ideas in existence
+-We both see some usefulness of the communicative space-I agree that you can in principle create a definition of Information Metabolism which includes how the types act and change the environment, but we have to get into the logic and empirical evidence of the interpretations to see whether they are interpreting correctly based on other accurate ideas in existence

 -We interpret the types in different ways, and thus don't mean the same thing by them, though there is some overlap